-The Demo Troupe has science demonstations and workshops that cover many topics.
+The UQ Science Demo Troupe has science demonstrations and workshops that cover many topics.

 Maths is everywhere.
 Whether it's making money on the stock market, rescuing people tied to railroad tracks or collecting donations to save an endangered unicorn you can bet there's maths involved.
 During our maths workshops we demonstrate how mathematics impacts every aspect of our lives and teach some of the maths behind cryptography, winning the lotto, knot theory and even juggling, just to name a few.

 Materials science is enabling an incredibly vast array of new technologies - from cameras to food packaging, nappies to cars, cameras to bullet proof vests.
 With the increasing prevalence of nanotechnology, chances are that any everyday item you can name has had some materials science involved in its development.
 The UQ Science Demo Troupe has a wide range of experiments demonstrating the science of materials and how their properties can be tailor made for specific applications.
 We can even show how it is possible to run on water!

 The properties of waves is further demonstrated using sound.
 Whether it is making metal rods sing, hollow pipes roar or just making big bangs, the UQ Science Demo Troupe is very experienced at making noise.
 We like to share the science behind sounds waves, and the phenomena it produces, using everything from magnets to blow torches!